Everything you need to know about designing a blue kitchen

 Blue kitchen cabinets

-Bright blue cabinets will instantly add a wow-factor to your kitchen, while a more neutral shade, such as pale blue or navy, has a subtler effect.
+Bright blue cabinets will instantly add a wow-factor to your kitchen, while a more neutral shade, such as pale blue or navy, has a subtler effect; instantly elevating your blue kitchen design to the ultimate in sophistication.

 An unexpected place to bring a touch of colour, blue worktops can instantly make your kitchen look unique.
 The ideal place to use blue to make a thematic statement, a matt, pastel blue has a quirky edge, while grey-blue marble is luxurious and refined.